 The cost of roadside assistance — which covers more than just towing — depends on your specific vehicle, your driving history and the state you live in.
 But if you can afford comprehensive and collision coverage, roadside assistance can be worth its towing coverage alone, which can be expensive to pay for out of pocket.

-Not every insurance provider requires comprehensive and collision coverage to qualify for roadside assistance add-ons.
-State Farm, Allstate and Progressive don’t require more than basic coverage if you’re looking for roadside assistance, and Esurance allows you to use its roadside assistance even if you aren’t officially signed up for it.
+Not every insurance provider requires comprehensive insurance coverage or collision insurance to qualify for roadside assistance add-ons.
+State Farm, Allstate and Progressive don’t require more than basic coverage if you’re looking for roadside assistance.

 Call your insurer if you’re interested in roadside assistance and want to know what you’ll be charged.